Do you have dark roots that are driving you crazy?

 I am going to share with you

-This is one I tend to recommend to my client’s in between appointments, purely as it is a quick fix.
+This is one I tend to recommend to my clients in between appointments, purely as it is a quick fix.

 Simply spray a dry shampoo directly onto the root area, use your hair dryer to get rid of the white powder look and finally give it a good brush through.